Va, pensiero: Initial reception

 Verdi composed Nabucco at a difficult moment in his life.
 His wife and children had all just died of various illnesses.
 Despite a purported vow to abstain from opera-writing, he had contracted with La Scala to write another opera and the director, Bartolomeo Merelli, forced the libretto into his hands.
 Returning home, Verdi happened to open the libretto at "Va, pensiero" and seeing the phrase, he heard the words singing.
 At first rehearsal "the stagehands shouted their approval, then beat on the floor and the sets with their tools to create an even noisier demonstration".
 As he was subsequently to note, Verdi felt that "this is the opera with which my artistic career really begins.
 And though I had many difficulties to fight against, it is certain that Nabucco was born under a lucky star".

-When Verdi died, onlookers in Milan's streets spontaneously began singing "Va, pensiero" choruses as his funeral procession passed by.
-A month later, when he was reinterred alongside his wife at the Casa di Riposo, a young Arturo Toscanini conducted a choir of eight hundred in the famous hymn.
+When Verdi died, onlookers in Milan's streets spontaneously began singing "Va, pensiero" as his funeral procession passed by.
+A month later, when he was reinterred alongside his wife at the Casa di Riposo, young Arturo Toscanini conducted a choir of 820 singing the hymn.